timur-feix/facial-emotion-classifier/README.md

 `--out-dir` - Path to folder that saves checkpoints `best.pt`, `last.pt`, default is `~\checkpoints`.

 `--epochs` - Number of epochs, default is 10.

+`--batch-size` - Batch size, default is 64.

+`--lr` - Learning rate (start), default is `1e-3`.

+`--num-workers` - Workers for data loader, default is 4.

+`--resume` - Use to resume from a saved checkpoint, default is None.

+`--debug` - This flag prints a timer for each epoch, default is False.

+`--sched` - LR scheduler, default is cosine, choices are none, cosine, and onecycle.

+`--warmup` - Warmup fraction of total steps (cosine), default is 0.05.

+`--min-lr` - Lowest learning rate for cosine decay, default is `2e-5`.